PolymeshAssociation/polymesh-documentation-site/polymesh-docs/polymesh-private/tutorials/walkthrough-confidential-assets-rest-api.md

 ---
 sidebar_position: 3
+title: Confidential Assets Walkthrough
-title: Walkthrough - REST API
+sidebar_label: Confidential Assets - REST API
 description: ''
 subsite: polymesh-private-docs
 ---

 ## Introduction

-This page provides code snippets and example responses for each [sequence diagram](../confidential-assets/diagrams.md) demonstrating how the various Confidential Assets related transactions can be executed utilizing the Polymesh Private REST API.
+This page provides code snippets and example responses for each [Confidential Asset sequence diagram](../confidential-assets/diagrams.md), demonstrating how the various Confidential Asset related transactions can be executed utilizing the Polymesh Private REST API.

 As some code relies on the output of previous steps the code snippets must be executed in the same order as they appear on this page.
 Environment variables are used to store intermediary values needed for later steps.